microsoft/rust-symcrypt/rust-symcrypt/BUILD.md

 `C:\Your-Path-To-SymCrypt-Build-Output\dll\`

-The SymCrypt crate needs a static lib to link to during its build/link time.
-You must configure your system so that the SymCrypt crate's build script can easily find the needed `symcrypt.lib` file.
+The SymCrypt crate needs to link against the SymCrypt import library during build.

 To do so you must set the `SYMCRYPT_LIB_PATH` environment variable.
 You can do this by using the following command: